-Should I hire a professional Make-up Artist for my portraits?
+Do I need to use a Make-up Artist for my portraits?

-Although it’s not required, I do highly recommend going with one of the talented artists I work closely with.
-They are member of The Beauty Patrol and their work can be seen throughout my portfolio and website.
-Each of their artists have been professionally trained and specialize in clean and natural make-up styles, I place my full trust in them.
-You may now be asking, why use an artist from my team vs your own, or even doing it yourself, well there are two major benefits –
+Although it’s not required and you are welcomed to do your own make-up I do highly recommend going with one of the talented artists I work closely with.
+Their work can be seen throughout my portfolio and website.
+Each of the artists have been professionally trained and specialize in clean and natural make-up styles, I place my full trust in them.
+You may now be asking, why use an artist from my team vs doing it yourself, well there are two major benefits –

 Benefit One – With my team being present in the studio during your photo shoot they will ensure your makeup is photogenic and cohesive with the other styling factors such as hair, clothing, or backdrop.
 The team is familiar with my lighting style to optimize the makeup needs of each client.
-When I am behind the camera they are watching on the computer for anything the camera picks up that is less noticeable off camera.
-The goal of professional headshot make-up is to end with a result that looks like there is not much make-up applied in the first place.
+When I am behind the camera they are watching on the monitor for anything the camera picks up that is less noticeable with the eye.
+The goal of professional portrait make-up is to end with a result that looks like there is not much make-up applied in the first place.
 That doesn’t mean, less applied, it’s just applied differently using advanced techniques.

 Benefit Two – They remain on set throughout the entire session.
 By doing so, adjustments are made based on lighting, styling and the clients preferences.
 They also to tend to make-up corrections such as lipstick or eye make-up smudges along with flyaway taming.
 Frequent hair placements and makeup touch ups are necessary to get the best scenarios in between sets.
 This allows me to concentrate on working with you to bring out the best expressions with each of the sets.
 Plus, when it comes to the styling, it’s always good to have a second opinion!

-- If you own a particular color lipstick or eye shadow, then bring it in, we can try to work that in during the session.
+- Do bring your favorite color lipstick, eye shadow.
+We can try to work it in during the session.